 Yes – Canada and the USA have a reciprocal agreement that allows drivers from both countries to use their own auto insurance while traveling across the border.
 Just keep in mind that, if you plan to stay in the U.S. for longer than 4 weeks, you may need to pay a higher insurance premium to keep your cross-border coverage for your entire trip.
 To avoid any unwanted surprises, get in touch with your insurance provider before you leave to share your travel plans and confirm your coverage.

 2. Should I get any additional insurance coverage to drive in the USA?

-In most provinces in Canada, it’s mandatory to have a minimum of $200,000 in third party liability coverage to protect you if you’re found at-fault for an accident that injures someone or damages their property.
+It depends.
+In Quebec, it’s mandatory to have a minimum of $50,000 in civil liability coverage to protect you if you’re found at-fault for an accident that injures someone or damages their property.
 If the state you’re staying in has their own minimum requirement that’s higher than what you currently have on your policy, then you may need to upgrade your coverage limit to ensure you’re adequately protected.
-We typically recommend $1 million - $2 million in third-party liability coverage, but be sure to follow up with your insurance provider to confirm if you need additional coverage based on where you’re traveling in the U.S.
+We typically recommend $1 million - $2 million in standard civil liability coverage, but be sure to check the specific requirements of the state you’re traveling to.

-3. How long can I keep my Canadian vehicle in the states?
+3. How long can I travel my Canadian vehicle in the states?

 If you’re a Canadian resident, you can usually travel with your vehicle in the United States for up to 25 weeks (180 days) per year.
 However, you’ll want to make sure your auto insurance will cover you for the entire duration of your trip.
 Many providers will only extend cross-border coverage for a certain number of days before you’ll need to modify your policy more significantly to stay protected.